Gastrotheca cornuta – Horned marsupial frog

 Status in the wild: This species has declined significantly throughout its range.
 It is thought to be highly susceptible to chytridiomycosis, and habitat modification for agriculture.
 This species is listed as a high priority for conservation in Panama’s National Amphibian Conservation Action Plan.

-Status in captivity: A full target founding population of this species is breeding successfully at the El Valle Amphibian Conservation Center in Panama.
+Status in captivity: A full target founding population of this species is breeding successfully in Panama.